the wandering chick

 Please contact me if you think a particular photo or set of photos can be used in your publication.

 No one who has seen Utah's national parks can dispute that it's some of the most awe-inspiring scenery in our country.
-But if and when you go to the area, take time to see the state parks and the byways.
+But if and when you go to this breath-taking state, take time to see the state parks, the byways and the back roads.
 I think you'll find them equally spectacular.

 There are several old cars and trucks sitting around in the small town of Bluff, Utah, in the southeast corner of the state.
 Not sure of the stories behind them, so I just made up my own.